lplotni/pace/README.md

 # pace
-Run registration and management application
+Pace is a registration and management application for running events and competitions.